Talk, Judge, Cooperate: Gossip-Driven Indirect Reciprocity in Self-Interested LLM Agents: Experiments

 \subsection{Ablation Study}

-\paragraph{Ablation of Gossip Protocol.} To isolate the effect of ALIGN's gossip protocol, we ablate it by replacing open-ended, hierarchical gossip with a binary signal.
-We consider two variants: (i) agents have no shared convention for interpreting the signal, and (ii) agents share a convention where ``1'' denotes a positive signal and ``0'' denotes a negative signal (Appendix~\ref{app:binary_signaling}).
-Such binary reputation signals are common in classical models of indirect reciprocity~\citep{ohtsuki2006leading,ohtsuki2004should,nowak1998evolution,nowak1998dynamics}.
-Figure~\ref{fig:boxplot_binary_signal} shows that cooperation drops sharply for most LLMs without a shared convention.
-Even with a convention, several models still underperform compared to ALIGN.
-Therefore, binary signals cannot substitute for ALIGN's gossip protocol as it provides normative context beyond action labels and improves both the level and reliability of indirect reciprocity.
-Additionally, by leveraging LLMs' language generation and understanding capabilities, ALIGN avoids hand-designed signal conventions that may not transfer across games, supporting environment-agnostic generalization.
+\paragraph{Ablation of Gossip Protocol.} To isolate the role of ALIGN's gossip protocol, we replace open-ended, hierarchical gossip with binary reputation signals, a common abstraction in classical models of indirect reciprocity~\citep{ohtsuki2006leading,ohtsuki2004should,nowak1998evolution,nowak1998dynamics}.
+We test binary signals with and without a shared convention where ``1'' denotes a positive signal and ``0'' denotes a negative signal (Appendix~\ref{app:binary_signaling}).
+Figure~\ref{fig:dumbbell_binary_signal} shows that cooperation drops sharply without a shared convention; even with a convention, several models still underperform ALIGN.
+This suggests that binary signals cannot substitute for ALIGN's gossip protocol as it provides normative context beyond action labels, improving the reliability of indirect reciprocity without requiring hand-designed signal conventions.

-\paragraph{Ablation of Reflection.} To examine the role of reflection, we remove reflection memory from ALIGN in Appendix~\ref{app:reflection_ablation}.
-Table~\ref{tab:noreflection_donor_align} shows that strong reasoning models such as DeepSeek-V3.1 Reasoner and o4-mini retain near-perfect cooperation, whereas weaker reasoning models such as Kimi-K2-Instruct and Qwen3-235B-Instruct collapse to defection; chat models remain high cooperation ratios (often $>90\%$).
-Thus, removing reflection does not necessarily eliminate cooperation.
-In contrast, without gossip, most models fail to cooperate even when reflection is available (Tables~\ref{tab:donor_ih_no_gossip_eq} and~\ref{tab:pd_ih_no_gossip_eq}).
-Overall, reflection is helpful, but public gossip is the main driver of cooperation.

-\paragraph{Ablation of Equilibrium Knowledge.} In our main experiments, ALIGN agents were given descriptions of backward induction~\citep{von1947theory} and the one-shot deviation principle~\citep{hendon1996one} for finding an SPE.
-To assess their impact, we remove these descriptions and re-evaluate ALIGN in infinite-horizon donation games with gossip.
-As shown in Table~\ref{tab:donor_ih_gossip_no_eq}, DeepSeek-V3.1 Reasoner and o4-mini sustain perfect cooperation and optimal social welfare, indicating that strong reasoning skills suffice to infer cooperative strategies from game structure and gossip alone.
-In contrast, LLaMA 4 Maverick and Kimi-K2-Instruct reduce cooperation, suggesting reliance on explicit theoretical guidance.
-Gemini 2.5 Flash-Lite increase cooperation without equilibrium knowledge, while Qwen3-235B-Instruct, DeepSeek-V3.1 Chat, and GPT-4o Mini perform similarly across both settings.
-Overall, these results highlight the nuanced role of equilibrium knowledge: it can support weaker agents but is not essential for models with strong intrinsic reasoning.
+Additional ablations show that reflection memory (Appendix~\ref{app:reflection_ablation})) and explicit equilibrium knowledge (Appendix~\ref{app:equilibrium_ablation}) help some weaker models but are not the primary drivers of cooperation.